JKhan01/Working-With-MPU-9250/README.md

-# Working-With-MPU-9250
+# About Branch
-The repository comprises of the different filters and approach adopted by me to obtain stable values as output.
+> The branch holds the basic code to obtain values from **MPU registers** and thereby *mathematically* computing Yaw,Pitch and Role.